 The average Christian does not have the contacts, time, or energy to keep informed about most issues on local, state, and national levels.
 More and more, some of these issues appear to deny our freedoms.
 Others undermine the basic moral fiber of our country.
 With each emerging concern, we need to seek God’s intervention and guidance.

 According to national studies, 83% to 90% of Christians pray at least weekly.
-It is estimated that fewer than 10% of those who pray regularly intercede for our local communities, state, and nation, and very few regularly if ever pray for the peace of Jerusalem.
+However, it is estimated that fewer than 10% of those who pray regularly intercede for our local communities, state, and nation, and very few regularly if ever pray for the peace of Jerusalem.

-- You can see that we are to pray for our community, our state, and our nation, PLUS we have this from Psalm 122:6: Pray for the peace of Jerusalem: May those who love you be secure.”
+- Finally, we have this from Psalm 122:6: Pray for the peace of Jerusalem: May those who love you be secure.”

-The CCPF informs, connects, and mobilizes local intercessors to pray for our community, our state, our nation, and the peace of Jerusalem.
-We desire to reach Christians in our churches and communities with information and tools to help unite them in effective prayer.
+The Lake Chatuge Community Prayer Force informs, connects, and mobilizes local intercessors to PRIMARILY pray for our community.
+We ALSO pray for our state, our Nation, and for the peace of Jerusalem.
+We provide Christians in our churches and communities with information and tools to help unite them in effective prayer.